-Wet balayage is exactly what it sounds like!
-It’s applying your lightener or color on damp hair either at the bowl or station after the hair is washed and towel dried.
-It’s great for a quick and gentle way to brighten old, dulled out blonde ends or even for a subtle overall color shift.
+Wet balayage is exactly what it sounds like.
+It’s applying your lightener or color on damp hair either at the bowl or station after the hair is washed and towel-dried.
+It’s great for a quick and gentle way to brighten old, dulled-out blonde ends or even for a subtle overall color shift.
 If you’re using color (ex: color touch, shades, etc.), the damp hair allows for a super blended and seamless transition within the hair.
-The difference between regular balayage and wet balayage is that you want the hair to be damp, not dry!
+The difference between regular balayage and wet balayage is that you want the hair to be damp, not dry.

-Benefits of wet balayage
+Benefits of Wet Balayage

 Still, I think the best benefit of wet balayage is that it is super gentle on the hair.
 Especially hair that has already been lightened, wet balayage is the perfect way to create a little extra pop without having to worry too much about the integrity.
 I truly don’t think there are any cons to using this technique.
-There is a time and place for all techniques so when it’s utilized in the right way, it should deliver the results you want to see.
+There is a time and place for all techniques.
+When it’s utilized in the right way, it should deliver the results you want to see.

-Coloring or lightening over damp hair is going to create a softer overall look for your clients’ hair.
+Coloring or lightening over damp hair is going to create a softer overall look for your client’s hair.
 A lot of seamless transitions!
 It really creates a beautiful outcome.
 I do think this process can also be slightly more forgiving than it would be on dry hair if your blend isn’t perfect.